abenechehab/dicl/README.md

-# Zero-shot Model-based Reinforcement Learning using Large Language Models
+# DICL: Disentangled In-Context Learning

 ## Overview
 This repository contains the official implementation of the paper: